anayetrafat/anayetrafat.github.io/README.md

 ## Projects
 **BIFT 2023 | Organizing Board (twice in a single year) (_2023_)**
-- Hosted a three-day event of 1000+ participants including spectators and players and helped raised fund of 40,000+ through direct communication with sponsors.
+- Hosted a three-day event of 1000+ participants including spectators and players and helped raised fund of 40,000+ taka through direct communication with sponsors.
 Helped doing graphics design of certain event products; volunteer t-shirts, medal, crests and prizes designs, social media posts and social media video edits.

 **BITMUN 2023 | Director of Delegate Affairs Department (_2022 - 2023_)**
 - Organizing 550+ entries, allocating 300+ entries to their best committees, designing study guides and allocation pdfs.